Quality improvement and clinical audit

 Meds IQ - an online service that brings together QI tools on paediatric prescribing

-Paediatric Care Online - a new online decision support tool for all child health professionals
+Paediatric Care Online - an online decision support tool for all child health professionals in the UK and as part of RCPCH members' subscription, launching January 2016

 Our high-quality national audits aim to help improve patient care and outcomes.
 We work with health professionals to systematically evaluate their practice against national standards.